Foreign Corrupt Practices Act: History

+While primarily a domestic scandal, Watergate also had international implications.
+Investigations revealed that slush funds used for political espionage against the Democrats were also used for bribing foreign officials.
+This linkage highlighted the pervasive nature of corruption in U.S. businesses and politics.
+These scandals notably involved substantial bribes paid to foreign officials to secure business advantages overseas, profoundly damaging the reputation of American businesses and, by extension, the U.S. government.
+This period highlighted a serious need for legislative action to address these corrupt practices.
+Investigations revealed that President Richard Nixon's reelection campaign, and other corporate entities, utilized funds for illicit purposes, including international bribery.
+This series of events not only led to President Nixon's resignation but also propelled a national and legislative push towards greater transparency and ethics in both domestic and international business dealings.

 In response to these high-profile revelations, Congress enacted the FCPA to bring a halt to the bribery of foreign officials and to restore public confidence in the integrity of the American business system.
 The Act was signed into law by President Jimmy Carter on December 19, 1977.
+The enactment of the FCPA was a pivotal moment in U.S. legal history, as it marked the first significant effort to legally prohibit the bribery of foreign officials.
+It set a standard for moral leadership and integrity in international commerce, underscoring the importance of honest business practices in fostering stable and fair global markets.
 The first criminal enforcement action under the Act was against Finbar Kenny.
 Kenny had advanced Sir Albert Henry, Prime Minister of the Cook Islands, $337,000 from postage stamp revenue for Henry's re-election campaign.
-In 1979, Kenny became the first American to plead guilty of violating the FCPA, and was fined $50,000.
+In 1979, Kenny became the first American to plead guilty of violating the FCPA and was fined $50,000.